 Forceps delivery and vaginal hysterectomy had gone out of favor and yet are now being recognized as ways to prevent cesarean delivery and reduce surgical risks.
 I feel lucky to be among the limited number of Ob-Gyn’s that have developed the skills to perform these minimally invasive techniques, as well as newer cutting-edge options, to provide women the best and safest options available today.

 Another positive change I’ve witnessed is slowly improving care for minority groups.
-Over a decade ago I worked at Fenway Community Health in Boston organizing health outreach programs for birthing people in the LGBTQ community.
+Over a decade ago I worked at Fenway Community Health in Boston organizing health outreach programs for the LGBTQ community.
 I’ve been amazed to see the difference in awareness and access to LGBTQ healthcare over the last 10+ years, although there is still a long way to go in educating healthcare providers and overcoming systemic biases.

 Are you from the DC area?

 Proudly!
 I’m a fourth generation DMV resident.
 In fact, I worked at Holy Cross Hospital on Labor and Delivery when I was 16 years old!
 I have deep connections to the area, and absolutely love the food, arts, and culture in Washington, DC.
 The majority of my family is local, too!

 What is your best advice for new parents?